quicwg/base-drafts/draft-ietf-quic-transport.md

 Offset:

-: A variable-sized integer specifying the byte offset in the stream for the data in this STREAM frame.
-This field is present when the OFF bit is set to 1.
+: A variable-length integer specifying the byte offset in the stream for the data in this STREAM frame.
+This field is present when the OFF bit is set to
-  When the Offset field is absent, the offset is 0.
+  1. When the Offset field is absent, the offset is 0.

 Length: